theanh0512/UserTracking/README.md

 * Architecture: MVVM with databinding
 * Some libraries: Retrofit, Dagger2, RxJava2, Google Architecture Components(Room, ViewModel)
-* Application provides example on how we can load data in offline-first style ** It will first check data from database before calling the network to get new data ** We can also click refresh to force update data from network
+* Application provides example on how we can load data in offline-first style
+    * It will first check data from database
+        * If data available in database, we display it
+        * If not, it will call the network to get new data, display it and save to database
+    * We can also click refresh to force update data from network

 ## Screenshots
 <p align="center">